bbeny123/Plex_Asuswrt-Merlin/README.md

 apt install plexmediaserver
 ```

-> After installation, the server will start automatically.\
+> Plex Media Server will start automatically after installation.
-> During initialization (which will take about 5-15min) CPU/RAM usage will be close to 100%.\
+> During initial setup, which can take 5–15 minutes, CPU and RAM usage may spike to nearly 100%.
-> The server will be almost unusable during this time so I recommend just waiting it out.​
+> The router may become unresponsive during this time — just let it finish.

 #### 12 - exit Debian